Opentrons/opentrons/api/docs/v2/index.rst

 As a programmer, you can leverage the full power of Python for advanced automation in your protocols.
 Perform calculations, manage external data, use built-in and imported Python modules, and more to implement your custom lab workflow.

-..
-Version 2 of the API is a new way to write Python protocols.
-It is more reliable, simpler, and better able to be supported.
-Unlike version 1, it has support for new modules like the Thermocycler.
-While version 1 will still recieve bug fixes, new features and improvements will land in version 2.
-For a guide on transitioning your protocols from version 1 to version 2 of the API, see `this article on migration <http://support.opentrons.com/en/articles/3425727-switching-your-protocols-from-api-version-1-to-version-2>`_.
-For a more in-depth discussion of why version 2 of the API was developed and what is different about it compared to version 1, see `this article on why we wrote API V2 <http://support.opentrons.com/en/articles/3418212-opentrons-protocol-api-version-2>`_.

 Getting Started
 ---------------